Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2: ON, show in center text.
 			"Shield Display Health Type"		"2"

+			// The Mutant Tank's shield has a glow outline when activated.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Shield Glow"				"1"

 			// The Mutant Tank's shield starts out with this much health.
 			// Note: This setting can be overridden for specific players.
 			// --